ferdiu/isw/README.md

 # ISW / Ice-Sealed Wyvern

+## About this fork

+This is a fork of the original project by YoyPa slightly extended to support the laptop **MSI Katana GF66 12UG** where the EC addresses changed a bit.

+You can follow the changes on the issue [#259](https://github.com/YoyPa/isw/issues/259) of the original project.

+#### Major changes

+- changed addresses in EC profile;
+- added `-S` to change _Shift Mode_;
+- added a 4th _backlight level_.

+#### Note for Fedora users

+If you are having troubles properly installing `ec_sys` module checkout [this gist](https://gist.github.com/ferdiu/ee8a659aca6c268f2f12527633429705) I made.

+Note: it needs to be run each time a new kernel is installed.

+## Info

 <img src="https://github.com/YoyPa/isw/blob/master/image/isw.svg" alt="" width="25%" align="right">

 - isw started as an equivalent of "control tools by pherein" but under linux.